maglietti/explore-ai3/tutorials/first-java-app/01-introduction.md

 - **Some SQL experience** for understanding the query examples
 - **Completed the "Use the Java API" How-To guide** (recommended but not required)

+> **Checkpoint:** Before proceeding, verify you have all the prerequisites installed by running the version check commands listed above.
+Each should return version information rather than "command not found" errors.

 ## Tutorial Flow

 This tutorial is designed as a progressive journey through building a complete application: